My mom used to coax me out of bed in the morning with one of two things: Pancakes or Eggo waffles.

 *Adapted from my Vegan Gluten Free Oatmeal Waffles

-*Nutrition information is a rough estimate for 1 of 5 waffles without toppings or add-ins.
+*Nutrition information is a rough estimate calculated without toppings or add-ins.